 Asthma Medicine for Cats

 Is there something I can give my cat for their asthma?
-Once your pet has been diagnosed with asthma your vet may prescribe corticosteroid medications to reduce inflammation in your cat's lungs, and possibly a bronchodilator to help dilate your cat's airways and allow them breathe easier.
+Once your pet has been diagnosed with asthma your vet may prescribe corticosteroid medications to reduce inflammation in your cat's lungs, and possibly a bronchodilator to help dilate your cat's airways and allow them to breathe easier.
 Both can be prescribed by your vet in the form of an injectable, oral medication or as an inhaler.
-Depending on the your cat's overall health, your veterinarian may prescribe a corticosteroid medication alone as treatment for your cat's asthma, however bronchodilators are not typically used on their own since they do not treat inflammation.
+Depending on your cat's overall health, your veterinarian may prescribe a corticosteroid medication alone as a treatment for your cat's asthma, however, bronchodilators are not typically used on their own since they do not treat inflammation.